 Rich Buyer, Rich Seller

 About the Best-Selling BookThe First Edition of Rich Buyer, Rich Seller hit the market at the end of 2002.
 It proved to be extremely popular and we SOLD OUT of the First Edition in 2006.
-In fact, used copies of the First Edition have been selling for $125+ on eBay...if you can find one!
-When the new Second Edition came off the presses in January 2008, we had over 2,000 orders waiting!
+In fact, used copies of the First Edition sold for $125+ on eBay!
+When the Second Edition came off the presses in January 2008, we had over 2,000 orders waiting.

-Because the luxury home market has changed in the last several years, rather than reprinting the original book, it made sense to revise and expand it with lots of new information and ideas.
+Because the luxury home market has changed in the last several years, rather than reprinting the original book, it made sense to update it with lots of new information and ideas.
 For those of you who've asked -- yes, there are more stories, too.

 Curious about what's inside?